 The graph below indicates the state and national index change from 12 months prior.
-Recent revisions to BLS data the Philadelphia Federal Reserve Bank uses to construct their indexes resulted in an improved trend for Massachusetts since the recession ended in 2009.
+Except for a six-month period staring in June 2013, Massachusetts has outperformed the U.S. average since the end of the last recession, June 2009, and has increased much faster than the U.S. index since January 2014.
 The table below compares the Massachusetts index to its New England neighbors and the U.S.